Elsayedaa/MLDAMS/readme.txt

 ------------------- automatically enter the data of samples into the Neuron Broswer
                     sample manager database.

-	Initialization of the object takes one argument, the url of the GraphQL instance for Neuron Browser sample manager database.
+	Initialization of the object takes one argument, a string representing the GraphQL instance the the user is accessing.
 An MLDB_sample_enter object can be initialized as such (variable names are customizable, but conventional names are used below):

 		-Sandbox = MLDB_sample_enter('sandbox')
 		-Production = MLDB_sample_enter('production')